gmh04/pod-directories/README.rst

-The pod-directories repository contains modified copies of the Scottish Post Office directories djvu xml files created by the `National Library of Scotland <http://www.nls.uk/>_`.
+The pod-directories repository contains modified copies of the Scottish Post Office directories djvu xml files created by the `National Library of Scotland`_.

+.. _National Library of Scotland: http://www.nls.uk/